avrongols/tetris-opengl/README.md

 # tetris-opengl

-Classic 2D Tetris game created using C++ and OpenGL.
+Classic 2D Tetris game created using C++ and OpenGL (GLEW, GLUT).

 ## Requirements

-Microsoft Visual Studio is required to run the solution.
+Microsoft Visual Studio (minimum version: 10.0.40219.1) is required to run the solution.

 ## Launch